-- Anti-Fraud and Corruption Statement of Policy if the case involves financial irregularity or corruption. - Refer the concern straight to the police.
-If a concern is referred straight to the police then an internal investigation must not be carried out as the police will wish to speak to all parties involved. - Arrange an alternative independent enquiry e.g. Health and Safety Executive - 14.3 If a decision is made to take action under another policy e.g. Conduct and Discipline or the Managing Allegations, after an investigation, the Headteacher/Line Manager/Chair of Governors should: - Write to the employee/worker who has raised the concern to inform them of the outcome within 5 working days of the meeting, copying in the Council's Monitoring Officer, - Give reasons for the decision made and explain that the employee/worker has a right to take the matter to the next level and give details of how they should do this - 14.4 If, following the use of the whistleblowing procedures, an individual believes they are being subjected to detrimental treatment by any person within the School, they must inform their relevant Line Manager immediately and appropriate action will be taken to protect them from any reprisals.
-In the case of a Governor being subjected to detrimental treatment they should immediately inform the Service Director Education - 14.5 As part of the Council/Governing Body's commitment to dealing with concerns raised via this policy, any person who tries to identify, victimises or harasses an individual as a result of them having raised a concern under the procedure, may be subject to the Schools' Conduct and Discipline Policy. - 14.6 Similarly any person who deters or attempts to deter any individual from genuinely raising concerns under this policy may also be subject to the Schools' Conduct and Discipline Policy.
+Anti-Fraud and Corruption Statement of Policy if the case involves financial irregularity or corruption.

+- Refer the concern straight to the police.
+If a concern is referred straight to the police then an internal investigation must not be carried out as the police will wish to speak to all parties involved. - Arrange an alternative independent enquiry e.g. Health and Safety Executive

+- 14.3 If a decision is made to take action under another policy e.g. Conduct and Discipline or the Managing Allegations, after an investigation, the Headteacher/CEO/Chair of LAC or Trustees should: - Write to the employee/worker who has raised the concern to inform them of the outcome within 5 working days of the meeting, copying in the CEO or Cahir of LAC / Trustees. - Give reasons for the decision made and explain that the employee/worker has a right to take the matter to the next level and give details of how they should do this. - 14.4 If, following the use of the whistleblowing procedures, an individual believes they are being subjected to detrimental treatment by any person within the School, they must inform their relevant Line Manager immediately and appropriate action will be taken to protect them from any reprisals.
+In the case of a LAC member or Trustee being subjected to detrimental treatment they should immediately inform the Regional Director. - 14.5 As part of the Trust's commitment to dealing with concerns raised via this policy, any person who tries to identify, victimises or harasses an individual as a result of them having raised a concern under the procedure, may be subject to the Schools' Conduct and Discipline Policy. - 14.6 Similarly any person who deters or attempts to deter any individual from genuinely raising concerns under this policy may also be subject to the Schools' Conduct and Discipline Policy.

-15. RECORDS
+14. RECORDS

-- 15.1 The Council's Monitoring Officer (Assistant Chief Executive) will keep a central register of all concerns raised relating to The Buckinghamshire Council and Schools.
-Confidential HR records of the outcome of any concerns raised will also be maintained. - 15.2 The Chair of Governors should also keep a record of concerns raised within the School.
-Records should not be kept on the file of the individual who raised the concern under any circumstances. - 15.3 As part of the ongoing review of the effectiveness of this policy, an annual report will be issued to the The Buckinghamshire Council Regulatory and Audit Committee of all concerns raised under the Whistleblowing policy.
+- 15.1 The Trust's Monitoring Officer (CEO) will keep a central register of all concerns raised relating to Trust and its Schools.
+Confidential HR records of the outcome of any concerns raised will also be maintained. - 15.2 The Chair of LAC should also keep a record of concerns raised within the School.

+Records should not be kept on the file of the individual who raised the concern under any circumstances. - 15.3 As part of the ongoing review of the effectiveness of this policy, an annual report will be issued to the Trustees all concerns raised under the Whistleblowing policy.

-16. FURTHER GUIDANCE
+15. FURTHER GUIDANCE

-- 16.1 Further guidance is contained in the relevant toolkits listed below, for all parties involved during the Whistleblowing process: - Whistleblowing Toolkit

-- Safeguarding Toolkit - 16.2 The Toolkits are updated on a regular basis.
-Managers and Teachers should ensure that they refer to the most up to date copy on the intranet and not a previous printed version. - 16.3 Formal advice and guidance is available from the HR Service Desk
+- 16.1 Further guidance is contained in the relevant toolkits listed below, for all parties involved during the Whistleblowing process: - Whistleblowing Toolkit - Safeguarding Toolkit - 16.2 The Toolkits are updated on a regular basis.
+Managers and Teachers should ensure that they refer to the most up to date copy on the website. - 16.3 Formal advice and guidance is available from the HR Service Desk